cranberrygame/cordova-plugin-ad-chartboost/README.md

 I can't see any ads in my game - create a new publishing campaign in the Chartboost dashboard (takes 20 minutes to take effect) https://answers.chartboost.com/hc/en-us/articles/201121969-I-can-t-see-any-ads-in-my-game

-this is open source cordova plugin.
+This is open source cordova plugin.

+You can see Plugins For Cordova in one page: http://cranberrygame.github.io?referrer=github

 # Change log #
 ```c